Texas Sector Program

 Hospital Security FAQ

-Yes.
-Motorcade provides armed-only security models for hospitals and medical systems with elevated risk exposure.
+Motorcade provides licensed hospital security models scoped through a dispatch-reviewed assessment for medical systems with elevated risk exposure.

 How does the hospital security assessment process work?